 - Freewriting – I have considered having the freewriting and drafting notebook that kids keep all year long be more like a smashbook.
 At the beginning of the year, we make lists upon lists of “50 things I love” or “My Writing Heart” or “I remember…” but imagine if those pages weren’t just lists.
 They could be colorful, bursting at the seams kind of places for idea generation.

-- Reading Notebooks – Using the “sentence stalking” technique that is discussed in one of my favorite grammar books, Mechanically Inclined by Jeff Anderson, kids could scavenger hunt for sentences and copy or paste them into their notebooks.
+- Word Work or Grammar Notebooks – Using the “sentence stalking” technique that is discussed in one of my favorite grammar books, Mechanically Inclined by Jeff Anderson, kids could scavenger hunt for sentences and copy or paste them into their notebooks.
 Post-its don’t have to be thrown away when they’re released from the pages of a book used in a book club; they can be kept and tucked away in a notebook without it being an “improper” place to keep them.

 - Math – How interesting would it be to bring something like this into a math class?
 Pictures of math in the real world could fill up entire sections.
 Freewriting about problem solving could become the norm.
 Instead of getting frustrated with a lack of organized step by step problem solving, we could encourage the messy thinking of a mathematician in their early problem solving phase, testing out new theories and methods without knowing what will work.